dave-shawley/pydantic-tornado/docs/index.md

 The request body schema is generated from the `CreationRequest` model.
 Similarly, the response body schema is generated from the `Item` model.
 The custom `ItemNotFoundResponse` model is used to describe the 404 response.
-The schema for [openapi.ValidationError][] is used to describe 422 responses.
+The schema for [pydantictornado.openapi.ValidationError][] is used to describe 422 responses.
 The `ErrorResponse` model is used for the 500 response.
-THe response section of the specification is created by combining the return type of the method with the error responses that are explicitly declared with the `add_error_response` decorator as well as the global errors that are declared in the Application initializer.
+The response section of the specification is created by combining the return type of the method with the error responses that are explicitly declared with the [api.add_error_response][pydantictornado.api.add_error_response] decorator as well as the global errors that are declared in the Application initializer.
 Note that the 422 response is interesting because the `add_error_response` decorator only includes the status code.
-The description and response schema are configured in the Application initializer with the `register_error_model` method.
+The description and response schema are configured in the Application initializer with the [register_error_model][pydantictornado.handlers.OpenAPIApplication.register_error_model] method.
 You can pass keyword parameters to customize this behavior but placing the description in the decorator would require that it is included in *every* method decorator.
 The initialization approach defines the error model once and use it in multiple places which is a boon for maintainers.

 ## The Plan